UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Troubleshooting.md

 where `username` is your UCL user ID and `group` is your primary group.

-If this link is not present, you can recreate it with
+If this link is not present, it will be automatically recreated when you log back in, or you can recreate it with

 ```
 ln -s /scratch/scratch/$(whoami) Scratch
 ```

-If you have actually deleted the files stored in your Scratch space, there is unfortunately no way to restore them.
+If you are on a cluster like Myriad where Scratch is a normal directory in your home or you have actually deleted the files stored in your Scratch space, there is unfortunately no way to restore them.

 ### Which MKL library files should I use to build my application?